mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

      - `When to use Cranelift <https://github.com/wasmerio/wasmer/tree/master/lib/compiler-cranelift#when-to-use-cranelift>`_

-Note that while the rollup node is generally capable of using Wasmer's LLVM-based compiler, Octez does not currently ship with it.
+Note that while the rollup node is generally capable of using Wasmer's LLVM-based compiler, Mavkit does not currently ship with it.

 When the environment variable is undefined, Cranelift is used by default.